clandro89/laravel-roles/README.md

 mistakes.

-Powerful package for handling roles and permissions in Laravel 5.
+Powerful package for handling roles and permissions in Laravel.

 - [Installation](#installation)
     - [Composer](#composer)